-where the updating order of $x$ and $y$ is exchanged due to the $y$-subproblem is simpler than the $x$-part, while the appearance of the deblurring matrix $K$ makes $x$-subproblem relatively difficult without closed-form solution.
-In this case, we employ the projected Barzilai-Borwein method in \cite{DF05} and allow a maximal number of $50$ for the inner loop for finding an approximate solution of the $x$-subproblem in \eqref{fopda-tv}.
+where the updating order of $x$ and $y$ is exchanged since the $y$-subproblem is simpler than the $x$-part, while the appearance of the deblurring matrix $K$ makes $x$-subproblem relatively difficult without a closed-form solution.
+In this case, we employ the projected Barzilai-Borwein method in \cite{DF05} and allow a maximal number of $50$ for the inner loop to find an approximate solution of the $x$-subproblem in \eqref{fopda-tv}.
 To apply our SPIDA to \eqref{tv-saddle}, we consider two choices on the Bregman kernel functions: (i) $\psi(x)=\frac{1}{2}\|x\|^2$ and $\phi(y)=\frac{1}{2}\|y\|^2$; (ii) $\psi(x)=\frac{1}{2}\|x\|^2_{(I -\lambda\mu^{-1}K^\top K)}$ and $\phi(y)=\frac{1}{2}\|y\|^2$.
 In what follows, we denote our SPIDA equipped with the above two kernel functions by SPIDA-I and SPIDA-II, respectively.
 As a consequence, SPIDA-I and SPIDA-II are specified as

 and

 We also employ the projected Barzilai-Borwein method to find an approximate solution of the $x$-subproblem of SPIDA-I.